Top 5 3rd Quarter Trades of Cl - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Claybrook Capital, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Clear Harbor Asset Management, LLC’s top five trades of the quarter.

-During the quarter, Claybrook Capital, LLC bought 6,814 shares of NAS:QQQ for a total holding of 30,540.
-The trade had a 1.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $301.34.
+During the quarter, Clear Harbor Asset Management, LLC bought 57,715 shares of ARCA:BIL for a total holding of 113,806.
+The trade had a 0.74% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $91.19.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.